 The alarm() system call is a one-shot timer-it isn't intended to be used to create a sequence of timeouts.
-Nonetheless, by calling it again from within the SIGALRM handler we can approximate the same effect as a timer that repeatedly expires.
+Nonetheless, by calling it again from within the SIGALRM handler, we can approximate the same effect as a timer that repeatedly expires.
 Our next program will demonstrate how to do this.

-Repeated Alarms: A Progress Bar
+A Progress Bar Based on Alarms

-The alarm() system call might be simple, but we can still use it to implement a terminal-based progress bar, partly because progress bars don't need to update more frequently than once per second, and because it doesn't matter if the intervals between updates aren't perfectly even.
+The alarm() system call might be simple, but we can still use it to implement a terminal-based progress bar, partly because progress bars don't need to update more frequently than once per second and partly because it doesn't matter if the intervals between updates are perfectly even.